Auth

 Server component reads the session

-const { user, accessToken } = await withAuth({ ensureSignedIn: true })AuthKit unseals the cookie, refreshes the access token if it's near expiry,
+const { user, accessToken } = await withAuth({ ensureSignedIn: true });AuthKit unseals the cookie, refreshes the access token if it's near expiry,

 and returns a typed user plus a short-lived JWT.